 You survived all the late night wake-ups so far.
 Here is some good news for you: Babies around this age normally start sleeping for a continuous 7 hours – yippee!

 On average, babies will sleep for 13-14 hours a day which constitute short naps at day time and long sleep at the night.
 If you are still having trouble with your baby’s sleep, check out our article on why your baby is not sleeping through the night.

 For some babies, co-sleeping helps in a longer duration of sleep at night.
-Generally, you will find your baby napping for a couple of hours (not more than that) during day which is good for your baby.
-However, if you feel your baby is very active even at bed time, try reducing the duration or frequency of his day naps.
+Generally, you will find your baby napping for a couple of hours (not more than that) during the day which is a good idea.
+However, if you feel your baby is very active even at bed time, try reducing the duration or frequency (if more than one) of his day naps.
 To help you make a nice sleeping routine, read our article on how to manage babies who are up at night and sleep during the day.